CurtisXuCAD/Fablix/README.md

  Any movies contain all key words entered in the text bars.

  If title has key word A, director has key word B, stars has key word C:
- Mysql script: where movie.title Like %A% and movie.director LIKE %B% and stars.name LIKE %c%
+ Mysql script: where movie.title Like %A% and movie.director LIKE %B% and stars.name LIKE %C%
  ```

 ## Contribution